-Home Forms Funding St ufficiency

-Summary Estimates Actuals Adjustm nents Eligibility Checker Registered Interests

-Eligibility Checker

-Use this area to check if a child is eligible Working Parents EY Entitlements.
-Please c for click the button below and provide the details as required.

-Data Protection Notice - a record of the c check is maintained for monitoring purposes.
+Home Forms Funding Sufficiency Summary Estimates Actuals Adjustments Eligibility Checker Registered Interests Eligibility Check ker in the second s Use this area to check if a child is eligible for Working Parents EY Entitlements.
+Please click the button below and provide the details as required.
+Data Protection Notice - a record of the check is maintained for monitoring purposes.
 The information supplied is NOT stored by the system.

-Working Parents EY Entitlem nents
+Working Parents s EY Entitlements

 Working Parents EY Entitlements

-d Child Date of Birth, together with Parent/Carer Details. ered then all fields, except Forename, must be filled in.
+Please enter a valid Eligibility Code and Child Date of Birth, together with Parent/Carer Details.
+Partner Details are optional but if entered then all fields, except Forename, must be filled in.

 Eligibility Code

 Child Date of Birth

 Parent/Carer Forename

 Parent/Carer Surname

 Parent/Carer NI Number

-Consent must be given for this ☐ Eligibility Check
+Consent must be given for this Eligibility Check

 Partner Forename

 Partner Surname

 Partner NI Number

 denotes mandatory fields

+Submit Cancel